Two Days on the Dingle Peninsula

 We had dinner at John Benny’s Pub our first night in Dingle.
 The main draw of this pub is its prime spot right across from the harbor.
 We were lucky enough to get seats outside for our meal.

 I had the steak.
-It was alright, nothing spectacular.
+It was alright but nothing spectacular.
 It was a little more done than I wanted.
-Michelle had the fish pie and remembers it as being good.
-Honestly, besides the views it wasn’t very memorable.
+Michelle enjoyed her fish pie.
+Honestly, besides the views, it wasn’t very memorable.
 However, the views of the sun setting over the harbor were lovely.

 The Boatyard